ljc2154/ADBS/Project2/README.txt

 assumes for coaches and other properties' 'to' sub-property.
 This is because just because Freebase doesn't have the 'to' data doesn't mean that the coach is still coaching.
 Freebase just may not have the 'to' information stored.

+Although we require you to input some API key as a command line argument, the script will ultimately use ours which is hardcoded into it.